eigenhombre/llbb/README.md

 posts on this topic may investigate function creation (both named functions and lambdas), something LLVM does support and definitely required to make our toy "languages" into real ones.

+To summarize, the strategy we have taken is as follows:

+1. Use a high level language (in our case, Babashka/Clojure) to parse input and translate into LLVM IR;
+2. Compile LLVM IR to small, fast binaries using `clang`.

+Whenever possible, I want to make small, fast programs, and I like playing with and creating small programming languages.
+LLVM provides a fascinating set of tools and techniques for doing so.